canonical/hotsos/defs/README.md

     and a service status can be optionally checked using value: in which case a match is required to get True.

+  config
+    Defines a config checker where INPUT is CONFIG_INFO.

+CONFIG_INFO
+  A dictionary containing the information required to perform some config checks.
+The handler is typically a .

+  handler: import path to plugins' implementation of
+           core.checks.SectionalConfigBase.
+  path: optional path to use as argument to handler.
+  assertions: CONFIG_ASSERTIONS

+CONFIG_ASSERTIONS
+  A list of assertions to be used with CONFIG_INFO where each item
+  contains:

+  section - optional config file section name. op - [python operator](https://docs.python.org/3/library/operator.html) to apply.
+Default is eq. value - expected value.
+Default is None. allow-unset - whether the config may be unset.
+Default is False.

 APT_INFO
   dictionary of package name and version ranges e.g.